Thomas-lj/seattleAirbnbPrice/README.md

 The important averaged features for the linear model are
 ![feature_weights](https://user-images.githubusercontent.com/43189719/196295575-72a1166e-d575-48fc-a7b8-4358ff124512.png)
 , note that the categorical NaN features (weight~0) contributes barely anything to the model performance.
 Future work can consider removing these features as they do not seem to change the model.

+## Linear Modelling
+- The Airbnbs in the South Lake Union has the highest fraction of booked Airbnb nights of all.

 ## Contributing Members
 This work is contributed by the author, Thomas.